What Is Pre-Med? Understanding the Path to Medical School

-You can expect to dedicate over a decade of your life to pursuing a career in medicine, beginning with your pre-med journey.
-To learn more about the pre-med track, read on.
+You can expect to dedicate over a decade of your life to pursuing a career in medicine, beginning your journey in pre-med.
+To learn more about the meaning of pre-med, continue reading.

-So, you’ve decided becoming a physician is the best career path for you.
+So, you’ve decided that becoming a physician is your best career path.
 You’d like to combine your passion for science and discovery with your passion for people.
-While this career is highly rewarding, it’ll require diligence, patience, and hard work.
+While this career is highly rewarding, it will require diligence, patience, and hard work.

 You can expect to join a pre-med major, go to medical school, complete a residency, and write several licensing exams along the way.